 Behavioral Health Unit

 The Behavioral Health Unit was started 2 years ago and replaced the kids department and helipad landing space.
 As construction began, the helipad was moved to the ground just outside of the building.
 In order to tackle a major challenge that occurs when working in a healthcare facility this renovation consisted of 5 phases.
 Phase work allows patients to receive treatment in one section of the building while another is being worked on.
 It is important that interruption of patient routine and care be minimized as much as possible.
-We are currently at the tail end of the 5th Phase.
+We are currently at the tail end of the 5th phase.
 This includes the completion of minor details such as base finishes, ceilings, and the conclusion of electrical work.

-Patient safety is first and foremost the Behavioral Health Unit’s main priority and thus a focus during installation and construction.
+Patient safety is the Behavioral Health Unit’s main priority and thus a focus during installation and construction.
 In order to protect patients, extreme detail is taken in assuring everything is anti-ligature.
 All finishes are caulked securely to walls, door frames are angled and smoothed, and all mirrors are shatter proof and made from poly-carbonate material.
 Extreme details such as these are crafted into every feature in the facility.

 Another unique priority is the unit's requirement that adolescent and adult wings remain separate.
 This security measure assures that no contact is made between the two patient groups and must be maintained as such even during construction.
 The adult section consists of a main hall, patient rooms, and a therapeutic room called Milieu which harbors books, tables, refreshments, and various therapeutic activities.
 In the center is the nurse’s station, which was a part of Phase 1 in the construction process.
 Though it connects the adolescent and adult wing, it still maintains separation through the use of secure double doors.
 The adolescent section has classrooms, a dining area, patient rooms, and completely new floors and walls.